ErikssonJ/Coproporphyrin-I/Evaluation/Input/Content/Section3_Results_and_Discussion.md

 * baseline endogenous Coproporphyrin-I data.
 * DDIs with OATP1B1 perpetrators rifampicin and probenecid (in OATP1B1/3-DDI qualification report).

-The model quantifies syntethis of Coproporphyrin-I in the liver, excretion via urine through glomerular filtration, influx to liver via OATP1B1/1B3 and excretion to bile via BCRP.
+The model quantifies syntethis of Coproporphyrin-I in the liver, excretion via urine through glomerular filtration, influx to liver via OATP1B1/1B3 and excretion to bile via MRP2.

 The next sections show: